 Figure 2: As Figure 1, but for Italy.
 The resilience value for this time-series is Rp=138.

-Wheat production in Italy decreased significantly since the 1970s to 2000s.
+Wheat production in Italy decreased significantly since the 1970s to the 2000s.
 This negative trend can be attributed to reduction of sown wheat areas [42].
 The largest loss happened in 1977.
 Large negative fluctuations are more frequent in the two most recent decades; an example of such event is year 2003, when heat wave significantly hampered growing conditions during sensitive stages in late spring [51].
-However, the fluctuations compared to the baseline values are smaller than in France, in fact the annual production resilience indicator computed for Italy is larger than that for France.
+However, the fluctuations compared to the baseline values are smaller than in France.
+In fact the annual production resilience indicator computed for Italy is larger than that one estimated for France.

-Increasing production diversity using different crops with different climate sensitivity to spread the risk of unfavourable climate events, but also growing the same crop in different regions, could be effective measures to counteract the increase of extreme events and other negative effects of climate change.
-The effects of diversification on total crop production resilience can be quantified comparing the resilience of individual time series to that of the sum of production time-series in different countries or for different crops in the same country.
+Increasing production diversity using different crops with different climate sensitivity to spread the risk of unfavorable climate events, but also growing the same crop in different climatic regions, may represent effective measures to counteract the increase of extreme events and other negative effects induced by climate change.
+The effects of diversification on total crop production resilience can be quantified comparing the resilience of individual time series with the sum of the production time-series in different countries or for different crops in the same country.
+In the next example, we estimate the resilience of the aggregated Italian and French wheat production time-series.